 The most common and harmful privacy breach occurs when a malicious party breaches an organization's security to access consumer information.
 By targeting major companies, hackers and other data thieves gain access to hundreds of thousands of private consumer records with a single attack.
-The information often stolen includes addresses, financial information, and personal identification data.
+Often stolen information includes addresses, financial information, and personal identification data.

 In response to these extremely harmful acts, regulations like CCPA, GDPR, PIPEDA, and other data privacy acts have imposed certain requirements on corporate data security.
 These requirements encourage companies to safeguard consumer information.
 Furthermore, many legislative acts now require organizations to inform employees, consumers, and the government of data leaks and breaches as soon as they occur.

 Failure to comply with the data security requirements can result in three major consequences:

 Increased risk of privacy breaches.
 Guidelines to handle data properly aren’t in place just to make business harder for your company.
 These guidelines are best practices if businesses want to maintain good data security.
 Failure to follow regulation guidelines means that your company is likely at a high risk to experience a data or privacy breach.

 Financial damages for data breaches.
 Regulatory bodies can investigate your organization for non-compliance with data handling laws, and they’ll certainly examine your organization with a keen eye when a breach occurs.
 If your company is found not to have taken the proper steps to protect consumer data, the financial penalties can be extreme.
 For 2022, the average global data breach now results in over $4 million dollars in financial damages.